koyuawsmbrtn/openscoreboard/README.md

 # OpenScoreboard

-OpenScoreboard is a modern, open-source platform for managing and showcasing game scoreboards.
+OpenScoreboard is a modern, open-source platform for maintaining scoreboards in videogames.
 Built with [Next.js](https://nextjs.org), [Prisma](https://www.prisma.io), and [Better-Auth](https://better-auth.dev), it provides a robust and scalable solution for developers and gamers alike.

 ## Features